oleksanderkorn/arbitrage-scanner-ui/README.md

 # Arbitrage Scanner UI

-Simple React Typescript App which connects to the websocket endpoints from the Arbitrage Backend and show all the Base Points Events in a table.
+Simple React Typescript App which connects to the websocket endpoints from the [Arbitrage Backend](https://github.com/oleksanderkorn/arbitrage-scanner) and show all the Base Points Events in a table.
+Deo UI is deployed as [github-pages](https://oleksanderkorn.github.io/arbitrage-scanner-ui/)

-UI is deployed as github-pages app: https://oleksanderkorn.github.io/arbitrage-scanner-ui/
+Backend Repository

 ## Available Scripts